Do you get discouraged or stuck in building your business because you think there’s too many others to compete against in your niche?

 Are you offering similar products and/or services that they are, but to a different target market?
 Or turn that around: If the market is the same, are you offering different information?
 Of course you are, because your message, your offerings – and the way you write or speak them – is as unique as you are.

 There is a certain segment of the population who can only hear your message from you.

 Remember that when you start feeling frustrated, defeated or just plain stuck.

 Once you make this shift, you can start seeing your competitors as potential collaborators.
-You can work together to develop programs, products, services, etc. that will help grow both your businesses.
+You can work together to develop programs, products, or services that will help grow both your businesses.
 It will also provide added benefits to both your audiences, so it’s a win-win-win!

-Do you want to learn how to “Collaborate, Don’t Compete”?
+Do you want to learn how to collaborate and not compete?

-If you’ve been around me for awhile, you know that I don’t believe in competition, and since this seems to be a bit of a mind-stretch for many entrepreneurs (and a barrier to reaching the next level in income in their business), I felt it was very important to cover the topic of collaborating with your colleagues – and how to do it with integrity and authenticity – in my brand-new L.E.A.P.™ GOLD program.
+If you’ve been around me for awhile, you know that I don’t believe in competition, and since this seems to be a bit of a mind-stretch for many entrepreneurs (and a barrier to reaching the next level in income in their business), I felt it was very important to cover the topic of collaborating with your colleagues – and how to do it with integrity and authenticity – in my brand-new Lively Biz Mastery program.

-I can tell you that a major factor in the dramatic increase in my revenues over the last few years has come from joint ventures that I’ve done with people I admire and trust, who also serve my market.
+I can tell you that a major factor in the dramatic increase in my revenues over the years has come from collaborations that I’ve done with people I admire and trust who also serve my market.

 Learn how to approach a potential joint venture partner, what to say, how to discuss who does what, how to split the money – every critical factor you need to know in order to come across as a professional and be invited to do more lucrative ventures in the future.

 I’d love to hear about successful collaborations you’ve done already, and/or your comments or thoughts about teaming up with other like-minded colleagues.
-Feel free to share them with me below.
+Feel free to share them here.